 The thing with amalgamation: while Hamilton was mostly a built-up urban area in 2001, its neighbours were not.
 Even post-amalgamation, the urbanized part of Hamilton hasn’t spread like wildfire.
 Lands within the urban boundary still only account for 260 square kilometres (22.6%).

 Up until this point, this hasn’t been an issue for me.
 The city limits of Toronto and most of the Tri-City are urbanized, making for obvious intersections between natural and built environments.
 But did I want to explore all the way out in Hamilton’s rural areas?

 No. That’s not really what I’m interested in.
 Obviously, there’s no intersections with a built environment, and rural lands are challenging to explore given their vastness and lack of public space.

 So going forward, I have delineated a rough area where my walks and analysis will be bounded to, measuring about 330 square kilometres.
 It encompasses Hamilton, Dundas, Greensville (part of Flamborough), eastern Ancaster, northwestern Glanbrook, and north/western Stoney Creek.
 It’s mostly guided by the urban boundary, but also includes the escarpment and some other features.
 They are not strict boundaries either.
 It just provides some guidance on where I will focus my time and interest.

 So I hope you enjoy.
-The walk page is up, and I currently have two projects cobbled together: shoreline ownership and hydro corridors.
+I’ve got a walk under my belt, and I currently have two projects cobbled together: shoreline ownership and hydro corridors.
 You can look forward to more analysis of neighbourhoods, railways, and an inventory of the city’s waterfalls in the future.